 Five technical fouls total were called tonight, three on Oklahoma City and two on Los Angeles.
 Both teams were pretty talkative with the officials, and obviously the referees grew impatient throughout the night.

 All in all, the Thunder were in need of a big win to turn things around, and the Oklahoma City’s big three came through when it mattered.
 They combined to shoot 52 percent from the field, putting up 78 points all together.
 Hopefully they can build off this win, and maybe win a few in a row to get everything back on track.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!